GRAINS-Wheat, corn futures hit two-week lows on demand concerns

 "Wheat continues to give up its recent rally, as Black Sea wheat pressures export markets," brokerage CHS Hedging said.

-Traders also focused on a severe drought in Argentina, the world's largest exporter of soyoil and soymeal, which has taken attention from favourable crop prospects in Brazil.

-The Buenos Aires grains exchange said last week that Argentina's estimated wheat production could be slashed further in coming weeks.
+Soybeans Sv1, meanwhile, fell 8-3/4 cents at finish at $14.83-1/2 a bushel, after rising in the overnight trading session on concerns about a severe drought in Argentina.

+Sliding crude oil prices and fund selling added pressure to grain and soy futures, traders said.

-In the United States, the government said condition ratings for the winter wheat crop fell during December in Kansas but improved in Colorado and Oklahoma.
+In the U.S. Plains, condition ratings for the winter wheat crop fell during December in Kansas but increased in Colorado and Oklahoma, the U.S. Department of Agriculture said late on Tuesday.

 "Some U.S. wheat areas showed surprising improvements in conditions," CHS Hedging said.

+The USDA said separately on Wednesday that exporters struck deals to sell 124,000 tonnes of U.S. soybeans to unknown destinations.

 (Reporting by Tom Polansek in Chicago.
 Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore.
-Editing by Rashmi Aich, David Goodman and Tomasz Janowski)
+Editing by Rashmi Aich, David Goodman, Tomasz Janowski and David Gregorio)

 ((Thomas.Polansek@thomsonreuters.com; https://twitter.com/tpolansek))